wellingtonfalcao/studies-and-experiments/powershell/windows-group-policies-disable/README.md

 # Windows Optimization Scripts

 This repository contains PowerShell scripts to optimize Windows performance and privacy by disabling unnecessary features and telemetry.
-The scripts are based on the manual steps provided by Enzo Thulio from the [1155doET YouTube channel]([https://www.youtube.com/@1155doET](https://www.youtube.com/watch?v=kQM-iv7TQz0&t=2244s)).
+The scripts are based on the manual steps provided by Enzo Thulio from the ([1155doET](https://www.youtube.com/watch?v=kQM-iv7TQz0)).

 ## Credits